Dieterbe/anthracite/README.md

 * anthracite-web.py is the web app (interface for humans, and HTTP POST event receiver)
 * anthracite-compose-submit.sh to interactively compose and submit events from the CLI.
 * anthracite-submit-github.sh to send messages with git log from a code checkout
-* you can either use sqlite or ElasticSearch as backend.
+* ElasticSearch is used as database.

 ## Methods of submitting events ##